 This method can be done faster by performing Outset Escape because the door will always be unloaded on the layer that follows the Forsaken Fortress 1 cutscene.
 With Outset Escape, it is possible to get the grappling hook before beating FF1, which allows this sequence break to be performed in only one FF1 trip.

-If you don't manipulate the layers and go to Forsaken Fortress 2, there will be a door blocking the entrance to the Helmaroc fight.
-With an item slide, it is possible to reach the door without triggering the Phantom Ganon fight.
-Then, with a very precise speed, angle, and an almost perfect left input on the control stick, it is possible to clip the floor on the left side of the door.
-Link will then shoot to the right, and if the control stick input was correct, he will hit a small door that is under the large door, which will stop Link's speed.
+Then, you will want to item slide towards the left side of the door and press ZL.
+The speed needed to clip being very precise, using a metronome is advised.
+When Link reaches -2850 speed, he will clip through the floor on the left side of the door.
+Link will then shoot to the right, and he will collide with a small door that is under the large door, which will stop Link in mid-air.
 From there, you can perform a jumpslash to gain extra height and hopefully land inside the door, and then enter the loading zone.
 Note that sometimes there is not even a single frame for the jumpslash to work.